OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

 ### Implement viewing appointment notes

-The **Log** button can be toggled to display **View**.
+The **Log** button can be toggled to display **View** by setting the **EventLogged** custom property reserved for this purpose.
 Then when the user the user selects the **View** button, they can look at their logged notes for this appointment.
 Your add-in defines the log viewing experience.

-Add the following function to **./src/taskpane/taskpane.js** then call it after the add-in successfully logs the appointment notes.
+Add the following function to **./src/taskpane/taskpane.js**.
 This function sets the **EventLogged** custom property on the current appointment item.

 ```js
 function updateCustomProperties() {